Return to home page

 includes my illustrations of our years of country living.

 In 2006, we moved to Australia.
 We lived in Katoomba in the Blue Mountains west of Sydney from 2007-9 before returning to live in Sydney.
 The page of Australia paintings shows some of what I was up to during those three years.
 In 2010, we returned to Canada to live in Vancouver.In 1991 I was the founding president of the Heritage Vancouver Society, and served as president of the Langley Heritage Society from 1993 to 1998.
 From 1996 until 2001, I was the British Columbia member of the board of governors of the Heritage Canada Foundation, and served as chair from 1998-2000.
 I chaired the Vancouver Heritage Foundation in 2002-3.
-I am chair of the Vancouver Heritage Commission (a civic agency) and have been president of the Vancouver Historical Society since 2015.
+I was chair of the Vancouver Heritage Commission (a civic agency) until 2021 and have been president of the Vancouver Historical Society since 2015.
 We live in the Grandview area near Commercial Drive.

 Killara Farm, Langley, British Columbia, Canada (watercolour for